Cvarier/cs480project/README.md

 To run the program, run `python train_and_test`.

-The program uses a Random Forest classifier as the main model.
+The program uses a XGBoost (Gradient Boosting) classifier as the main model.

 Make sure to have the following dependencies installed: